EricosEagle/dns_proxy/README.md

 ### Running all modules

-To run the HTTP server:
+To run all modules together as separate threads:

 ```sh
 cargo run --bin dns_redirection